DESIGN YOUR OWN BIRDING HOLIDAY

 In the morning, we spend some time in the Liga para a Proteção da Natureza (a partner conservation NGO) property, where we are able to see Lesser Kestrels and Rollers in spring and Great Bustards all year round.
 In the afternoon, we explore the area around Castro Verde, looking for more species such as Harriers, Kites or Vultures.

-Before returning to Cruzinha, we enjoy dinner in a local restaurant, as the Alentejo is well known in Portugal for its cuisine.
+Before returning to Cruzinha, we enjoy a snack at Castro Verde, as the Alentejo is well known in Portugal for its cuisine.
 It’s also a great opportunity to send the message that bird conservation can be good for the local economy.

-At this time of the year, Kentish Plovers and Little Terns also nest in the marsh.
 If the tide is low, waders are feeding in the mudflats while people are collecting clams and cockles.
-If the tide is high, most of the waders are resting in the marsh: Dunlins, Sanderlings, Redshanks, Greenshanks, Whimbrels, Bar and Black-tailed Godwits, Ringed and Kentish Plovers.
 In winter, a few Caspian Terns can be seen with the Gulls.
 Early in the morning, a Black-winged Kite can be seen hunting and in the evening in winter, it is a Short-eared Owl.